Modelling preventive measures and their effect on generation times in emerging epidemics: Interventions

 where $\alpha_S$, the conditional rate of symptoms onset, is defined in \eqref{eq:rate_sympt}, $\alpha_{scre}$, the screening rate, is defined in \eqref{eq:scre_rate} below, and $\alpha_{CT}$, the conditional rate of detection by contact tracing, is defined in \eqref{eq:CTrate} below.

 We assume screening is performed as follows.
 Random test are carried out so that the entire population, including infectious and non infectious individuals, is screened uniformly.
-That is, independently of their infectiousness and contact process, each individual is tested at a constant rate
+That is, independently of their infectiousness and contact process, each individual is tested at a constant rate $\sigma$.
+At time $t$, given $X(t)$, the rate of detection by screening is thus

+as an individual can only be detected when infectious.
 This means that, if we consider a small time period of length $\epsilon$, any individual, infectious or not, has approximately a probability $\epsilon \sigma $ of being tested during that period, thus roughly a fraction $\sigma$ of the entire population is tested each day, if time is measured in days.
+Uniform screening is not often used in practice, and thus not representative of most real-world scenarios.
 The next section illustrates that the effect of uniform screening is moderate, unless $\sigma$ is large, which in practice requires a substantial screening effort.
+This motivates why uniform screening is not often implemented as a preventive measure.
 In order to obtain a bigger impact, it is more efficient to direct testing towards individuals that are more likely to be infectious, as in contact tracing programs, rather than spreading it uniformly over the entire population.
+Being a more efficient strategy, this is also more representative of the real-world practice, for this reason we now include contact tracing in the model.